Biometric boarding to be launched in test mode at Pulkovo in 2026

 The readiness of the service was assessed by Deputy Prime Minister Dmitry Grigorenko during a working visit to the Leningrad Region.
 The government official noted that Russians are increasingly using biometrics to pay for travel and receive services online.
 The demand for such identification is growing, he added.

 The "Migom" service will greatly simplify the passage of all pre-flight procedures.
-Passengers will not need to present documents when checking in for domestic flights, passing into the "sterile zone", or when boarding.
+Passengers will not need to present documents when registering for domestic flights, passing into the "sterile zone", or when boarding.

 Dmitry Grigorenko, Deputy Prime Minister of Russia